‘Yes You Can' entrepreneur programme launched with £20,000 pitching competition

 A THREE-year business start-up and growth programme has been launched aimed at female entrepreneurs in Northern Ireland.

-Six regional finalists from across Northern Ireland were selected from 258 entrants for their innovative ideas and entrepreneurial spirit.
+Six finalists from across the north were selected from 258 entrants for their innovative ideas and entrepreneurial spirit.

 The winners - Sweet Robyn’s, Beechfield Flower Farm, Stables Flower Co, Ke Nako Biltong, Esther Women Ltd and McAnallen Ltd - were each awarded £3,000 before they took to the stage to pitch their business ideas to attendees at the third annual Female Entrepreneur Conference at the Galgorm Resort.

 And, following a vote by the delegates, Sarah McAnallen from McAnallen Ltd was crowned overall winner and scooped an additional £2,000.

 A product design student at Ulster University, she has launched her own product called Ezi-Sock, which allows people to put on their socks in a seating position without needing to bend down.
 The product can also be used with one hand.

 Lesley O’Hanlon, head of programmes at Women in Business, said: “We're delighted to have launched the three-year Yes You Can Programme.
 All of our pitching competition regional winners were worthy recipients and their pitches reflected the entrepreneurial spirit that is synonymous with Northern Ireland.

 "I particularly congratulate Sarah McAnallen, whose pitch was truly refreshing, and I am excited to see her business thrive over the coming years."

 She added: “The Yes You Can programme is an exciting opportunity for female entrepreneurs from all sectors and at all stages of their careers to benefit from support, mentoring and advice.
 There is a range of initiatives taking place including mentoring, boot camps, residentials and networking opportunities.”